fivetran/dbt_google_ads_source/README.md

 ```

 ### Change the build schema
-By default, this package builds the Google Ads staging models within a schema titled (`<target_schema>` + `_google_ads_source`) in your destination.
+By default, this package builds the Google Ads staging models (10 views, 10 tables) within a schema titled (`<target_schema>` + `_google_ads_source`) in your destination.
 If this is not where you would like your google_ads staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: